dell/openmanage-puppet/README.md

 ## Description

-This module supports Dell & HP implementations of Redfish.
+This module supports standards-based implementations of Redfish for out-of-band device management.
 The Redfish standard is a suite of specifications that deliver an industry standard protocol providing a RESTful interface for the management of servers, storage, networking, and converged infrastructure.

 https://en.wikipedia.org/wiki/Redfish_(specification)